moby/buildkit/docs/stargz-estargz.md

 ## Known limitations

-- For containerd worker, stargz snapshotter (`containerd-stargz-grpc`) needs to be run and configured separately.
+- If you are using containerd worker, stargz snapshotter (`containerd-stargz-grpc`) needs to be run and configured separately.
 - Rootless execution is currently unsupported.

 ## Enabling lazy pulling of stargz/eStargz images